aleix-albaiges/-UPCSOSTENIBLE---Equip-A---Urban-Mobility-Challenge/README.md

 Then we have to set a weight to the number of people so that we can get a weighted score to each one of the postal codes.
 Finally we make a ranking to see the ones with the highest weighted score:

+##  2. Create a data visualization solution that summarizes the people flow generated daily by UPC students, by transportation category.
+A user of your solution should be able to answer some of the following questions:

+# How do people exactly move from their home to their school?
+The following graphic resume how peeople